chipxsd/stream-based-sync/stream-based-sync.md

 ![fig.2 - Example App Architecture](./figure_02.png "fig. 2 - Example App Architecture")

+{ fig.2 - draw the light switch architecture, that has a server and a client being connected with a two-way arrow and a JSON structure floating between them }

 Both client side and server side code should be very simple to implement.

 #### 2.1.3 Client Side